Pekkawi/Website/README.md

 ## Contact

-For any questions or feedback, feel free to send an email to the following email address : edlie22@student.sdu.dk
+For any questions or feedback, feel free to send an email to the following address : edlie22@student.sdu.dk